• Home

 Each color on the spectrum can affect you psychologically and how you feel in your environment.

 Neutrals are usually the best for wall colors or relaxation room furniture pieces.
-Use decor to bring in pops of other colors in your space set among neutral colors and furnishings.
+Use naturally-made objects such as handwoven baskets or bring in pops of other colors in your space set among neutral colors and furnishings.

 White is a fresh color that evokes feelings of cleanliness.
 Use white to create a space that feels bright, open, and airy, especially in small spaces as white helps it appear to be larger.